mohitpatidar16/SpingBoot/README.md

 #### Build and run the application:
-+ ./mvnw spring-boot:run
+1. ./mvnw spring-boot:run.
-  The application will be accessible at http://localhost:8080.
+2. The application will be accessible at http://localhost:8080.

 ### Acknowledgments
 Special thanks to the Spring Boot and MySQL communities for their excellent documentation and support.